parsiya/parsiya.net/content/post/2021/2021-01-08-electron-sig-bypass/index.markdown

 A few months ago I found a way to subvert the update process of an Electron application to get local privilege escalation.
 The application stores the updater under a path where standard users have write access.
-But, it also checked if the executable was signed by the vendor.
+But it also checked if the executable was signed by the vendor.
 I managed to bypass the signing using a backdoored Electron application.